-Since his capture the previous September in the Po Valley north of Florence, Italy U.S. Army Lieutenant Isham Reavis had been moved several times to different POW camps.
-Now, as the Soviet Red Army maintained its relentless advance from the east pushing Germany toward ultimate defeat, Reavis and 1290 other American POW officers held in Oflag 64 began a march meant to take them 400 miles from Szubin, Poland to Luckenwalde, Germany south of Berlin.
+Since his capture in Italy the previous September in the Po Valley north of Florence, U.S. Army Lieutenant Isham Reavis had been moved several times to different POW camps.
+Now, as the Soviet Red Army maintained its relentless advance west pushing Germany toward ultimate defeat, Reavis and 1290 other American POWs held in Oflag 64 were to begin a march meant to take them 400 miles from Szubin, Poland to Luckenwalde, Germany south of Berlin.

 In that bitter winter of 1945 approximately 53 per cent of all American POWs in German camps were moved westward, as the total number of American, Belgian, British, French, Norwegian, Polish, and Yugoslav prisoners evacuated from camps in eastern Germany and Poland exceeded 300,000.

 As the days of marching wore on and their strength ebbed, the distance they managed to cover each day lessened.
 Men also began dying in numbers.
 Food and water were in short supply, and since they were marching through open countryside, they slept without shelter, as well.
 Isham, who stood 6’ 1 1/2” tall and weighed a lean 149 pounds upon enlistment, had been pared down to less than 130 after five months in German captivity.

 On the ninth night out from Szubin, the men from Oflag 64 were still in an open expanse, having walked perhaps four or five miles through the course of the day.
 But it didn’t seem to Reavis like they had traveled at all.
 Rather, it was as if the earth itself was maintaining some cruel glacial pace beneath their feet leaving them perpetually in the same incomprehensible position at day’s end.

 That night out in the middle of nowhere, with an equal nowhere ahead, Isham found fellow prisoner Lt.
 Billy Ferenz turning like a dog in search of a spot to lie down.

-“Nobody lays down tonight, friend,” Reavis warned him.
+“Nobody lays down tonight,” Reavis warned him.
 “Honest, I don’t care how tired you think you are.
 If you lay down here you will never get back up again.
 You’ll die.
 That’s all there is to it.”